 Dennis Smith, U.S. Department of Energy (DOE)

-- The Clean Cities staff at DOE Headquarters is focused on deployment but have a foot in research and development (R&D) as well.
-Feedback and critical issues that surface at the meeting go back to both the Clean Cities program and DOE R&D efforts.
+- Staff at DOE Headquarters is focused on deployment but have a foot in research and development (R&D) as well.
+Feedback and critical issues that surface at the meeting go back to DOE to help inform R&D efforts.

 - Clean Cities is also looking for ongoing input on tools, like the Station Locator and recently changes to propane station categories.
 DOE knows the Alternative Fuels Price Report is an issue for the industry and will take feedback at any time.